codemagic-ci-cd/codemagic-docs/content/integrations/perfecto-integration.md

 weight: 13
 ---

-**Perfecto** is a web-based platform that allows mobile application developers and QA Engineers to work with services such as advanced automation, monitoring, and testing services.
+**Perfecto** is a cloud-based test automation platform for web and mobile that allows application developers and QA engineers to create and execute tests across devices and browsers at scale.
+Being a market leader in its area, Perfecto offers many ways to integrate with different stages of the software development and testing lifecycle.
 It is possible to integrate with Perfecto directly from your **codemagic.yaml**

 A sample project that shows how to configure Perfecto integration for real device testing is available in our [Sample projects repository](https://github.com/codemagic-ci-cd/codemagic-sample-projects/tree/main/integrations/perfecto_sample_project).